kendall-dwyre/-Python-Healthcare-Example-Pima-Indians-Diabetes-Dataset---Machine-Learning/README.md

 ## Overview

 This project demonstrates machine learning techniques applied to the **Pima Indians Diabetes Dataset**.
 The goal is to predict whether a person has diabetes based on specific diagnostic measurements.
-Various machine learning models were used and compared to determine which performs best for this classification task.
+Various machine learning models were trained, evaluated, and compared to determine which performed best in predicting diabetes.
 The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).

 ## Dataset Description